 Bubur Ayam ($7.88)

-For the Easties, you will be glad to know that Kota88 is opened from 11pm to 3am daily, the perfect place for the hungry night owls to get you supper fix.
+For the Easties, you will be glad to know that Kota88 is opened from 11am to 11pm, the perfect place for the hungry night owls to get you supper fix.

 When it is late at night, sometimes you would just crave for something comforting, like a hot-piping bowl of congee.

 The restaurant serves up Bubur Ayam, which is Indonesian for “chicken congee”, a silky rice porridge dish with shredded chicken meat.

 It is served with a several condiments, such as chopped scallion, crispy fried shallot, celery, tongcay (preserved salted vegetables), fried soybean, Chinese crullers (youtiao, known as cakwe in Indonesia), and two types of soy sauce (sweet and salty).

 Smooth and substantial, this ended up to be one of my favourites.
 Plus point: it didn’t taste too salty.